golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates a symbolic link in the current working directory
+script that create symbolic link